Synthio: Augmenting Small-Scale Audio Classification Datasets with Synthetic Data: Introduction

 { \textbf{Our Contributions.}} To address these challenges, we propose \textbf{Synthio}, a novel, controllable and scalable approach for augmenting small-scale audio classification datasets with synthetic data.
 Our proposed approach has 2 main steps: i) \textit{Aligning the Text-to-Audio Models with Preference Optimization:} To generate synthetic audios with acoustic characteristics consistent with the small-scale dataset, we introduce the concept of \textbf{\textit{aligning teaching with learning preferences}}.
 Specifically, we align the generations of the T2A model (acting as the teacher) with the target characteristics of the small-scale dataset using preference optimization.
 This approach ensures that the synthetic audios reflect the acoustic properties of (or \textit{sound similar to}) the downstream dataset, enabling the classification model (the student) to perform well on test data with similar characteristics.
 To achieve this, we train a diffusion-based T2A model with preference optimization, where audios generated from Gaussian noise are treated as losers and audios from the downstream dataset are treated as winners. ii) \textit{Generating Diverse Synthetic Augmentations:} To generate diverse audios for augmentation, we introduce the concept of \textbf{\textit{language-guided audio imagination}} and imagine novel acoustic scenes with language guidance.
 Specifically, we generate diverse audio captions that are then used to prompt T2A models to generate audios with varied compositions.
 To achieve this, we propose \textit{MixCap}, where we prompt LLMs iteratively to generate captions combining existing and new acoustic components.
 Additionally, we employ a \textit{self-reflection module} that filters generated captions and prompts the LLM to revise those that do not align with the intended label.
-To summarize, our main contributions are: \begin{enumerate} \parskip{0em} \item We introduce \textbf{Synthio}, a novel data augmentation approach for audio classification that expands small-scale datasets with synthetic data.
-Synthio uses novel methods to tackle the inherent challenges of producing consistent and diverse synthetic data from T2A models. \item We evaluate Synthio across 10 datasets in 4 simulated low-resource settings, demonstrating that, even with a T2A model trained on weakly captioned AudioSet, Synthio outperforms all baselines by 0.1\%-39\%. \item We conduct an in-depth analysis of the generated augmentations, highlighting Synthio's ability to produce diverse and consistent data, its scalability, and its strong performance on complex tasks such as audio captioning. \end{enumerate}
+To summarize, our main contributions are: \begin{enumerate} \parskip{0em} \item We introduce \textbf{Synthio}, a novel data augmentation approach for audio classification that expands small-scale datasets with synthetic data. \item We evaluate Synthio across 10 datasets in 4 simulated low-resource settings.
+Synthio outperforms all baselines by 0.1\%-39\%. \item We conduct an in-depth analysis of the generated augmentations, highlighting Synthio's ability to produce diverse and consistent data, its scalability, and its strong performance on complex tasks such as audio captioning. \end{enumerate}